 Stevenson and Anderson (1994) noted one on 24 September 1957 as an early fall report, but did not note why it wasn’t considered one of the abundant breeding population in the area.
 Good areas to search for them in winter include around the observation tower at Theodore Roosevelt Area, the small fishing pier at Betz-Tiger Point Preserve, and the dock behind Jim King Park at Sister’s Creek.

 Carolina Wren Thryothorus ludovicianus

 Carolina Wren is by far the most abundant wren in the county and can be found in all seasons in appropriate habitat.
 These inquisitive birds are almost always heard when birding any of the major hotspots and a little pishing should produce them quickly.
-They are expected on virtually any outing at places like Kingsley Plantation, Fort George Island, Reddie Point Preserve, Little Talbot Island, Sheffield Park, Cedar Point Preserve, or Hanna Park.
-If you’re looking for near-guaranteed pinpoint locations, you could target the area around the interpretive garden at Kingsley Plantation, the “free” parking lot at the entrance to Huguenot Memorial Park, or around the parking lot trailhead at Reddie Point.
+They are expected on virtually any outing at places like Kingsley Plantation, Fort George Island, Reddie Point Preserve, Little Talbot Island, Sheffield Regional Park, Cedar Point Preserve, or Hanna Park.
+If you’re looking for near-guaranteed pinpoint locations, you could target the area around the interpretive garden at Kingsley Plantation, the “free” parking lot at the entrance to Huguenot Memorial Park, or around the parking lot trail head at Reddie Point Preserve.